armandosunny/EcoNicheS/README.md

 >If you search for information by country, you must enter the name of the country written in English.

 The above are the basic requirements, in the application you can choose to view and save or only view the data without editing, this is useful especially if you are just getting familiar with this type of data and/or with the application.
 However, *EcoNicheS allows you to edit the data obtained*.

+> [!WARNING]
+>For this tab and for the following ones too, it is important to consider that  all the buttons must be pressed only once, since a single click guarantees that the documents are being loaded, the analyzes are being carried out or that the download is taking place.

 Global data can be edited using longitude and latitude to delimit the area by providing maximum and minimum values ​​for both.
 By country, the data can be delimited in the same way or using .asc files to more precisely trim the layers according to the geographical area.